 The Company establishes a system whereby important documents, such as documents for requesting approval and financial accounting data, are available for inspection by all Directors at any time.
-Furthermore, to ensure that adequate information is provided to Outside Directors who are Members of the Audit and Supervisory Committee, the Company establishes a system in which Directors who are Full-Time Members of the Audit and Supervisory Committee and dedicated staff of the Secretariat of the Audit and Supervisory Committee report and provide support to them as appropriate.
+Furthermore, to ensure that adequate information is provided to Outside Directors who are Members of the Audit and Supervisory Committee, the Company establishes a system in which Directors who are Full-Time Members of the Audit and Supervisory Committee report and provide support to them as appropriate.